magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/10_offline/02_manage-content.md

 You can check if the overlay data grabber has been enabled for a specific overlay using the `isOverlayOfflineDataGrabberEnabled` method.
 Keeping the grabber enabled will make the grabber to automatically start downloading overlay data when a new map region is downloaded or updated.
 This enables the user to have the latest offline overlay data available.

+## Download or update content in background

+To enable content updates and downloads while the app runs in the background, additional setup is required on both iOS and Android.
+Please configure your app to support foreground services to ensure these features work properly in the background.

 ## Relevant examples demonstrating content related features

 - [Offline Routing](/examples/routing-navigation/offline-routing)